 Good video conferencing technology can now be picked up for a few £1000 – this initial investment will easily be paid back through a reduction in overall travel costs

-To reduce fuel use from travel, organizations can promote and encourage more sustainable ways of travelling amongst staff.
+To reduce fuel use from travel, organizations can promote and encourage more sustainable ways of traveling amongst staff.

-Initiatives include car pool schemes, investment in a more sustainable company car fleet, use of green taxis, and the introduction of a cycle to work scheme for staff commuters
+Initiatives include encouraging the use of public transportation, carpool schemes, investment in a more sustainable company car fleet, the use of green taxis, and the introduction of a cycle to work scheme for staff commuters

 For some organisations, a large portion of their carbon footprint is as a result of embedded carbon emissions from their supply chain.